chinmay13/receipt-processor/README.md

 1. Database Integration: Add MongoDB for durable storage of receipts and points data.
 2. Enhanced Error Handling: Implement structured error handling and logging for better observability and debugging.
 3. Asynchronous Processing: Use Kafka to handle receipt processing asynchronously, allowing for non-blocking receipt submission.
-4. Caching: Add Redis to cache frequently requested data, such as points totals, for faster access.
+4. Caching: Add Redis to cache frequently requested data, such as points total, for faster access.

 ## Making it Production-Ready